ecc521/gimkit-bot/README.md

 You should get two window alerts, agree to both of them.
 To use the bot, click the S key to start it, and the E key to stop it.
 The bot uses APIs in Chrome Desktop DevTools.
 Non-Chrome browsers, and mobile versions of Chrome are NOT supported.

+If you are unable to use the chrome developer console:
+You can paste code into a bookmarklet to run the script.
+To make a bookmarklet for the bot, copy the code from the bookmarklet.js file, which you can find above, into a bookmark and save it as "Gimkit Bot" or whatever else you may wish.
+Then, when you are in the gimkit game you can click on the bookmark to run it.

 ## How It Works
 For future developers and those interested...